wkoszek/ncurses_guide/README.md

 	git clone git@github.com:wkoszek/ncurses_guide.git
 	cd ncurses_guide
-	make
+	./build.sh

-The result of this will be a directory with ``.prog'' programs, each one corresponding to its .c file.
+The result of this will be in book/ and book-ref/ directories with ``.prog'' programs, each one corresponding to its .c file.

+To clean-up, run:

+	./build.sh clean